poornima12/ACME-AIR/README.md

 - [x] Input validation and structured error responses
 - [x] JPA-based persistence layer
 - [x] Clean package structure and separation of concerns
+- [x] Atomic seat booking: Lock selected seats, verify all available, then either book all together or fail with conflict if any unavailable.

 ---